 Turkish Coffee – Starting at the Beginning

-Around 1540 or so, the Ottoman governor of Yemen, Ozdemir Pasha, noted his subjects were increasingly indulging in a particularly unique drink – coffee.
-Whether he saw commercial potential in the drink, or simply viewed it as a cultural novelty worthy of note, he brought the drink to the attention of the Sultan himself, Suliman the Magnificent, sending bags of the stuff, along with brewing instructions, straight to the palace.
+Around 1540 or so, the Ottoman governor of Yemen, Ozdemir Pasha, noted his subjects were increasingly indulging in a particularly unique beverage – coffee.
+Whether he saw commercial potential in the drink, or simply viewed it as a cultural novelty worthy of note, is unknown.
+Either way, he was impressed enough to bring beverage to the attention of the Ottoman Sultan himself, Sultan Suliman the Magnificent, sending bags of the stuff, along with brewing instructions, straight to the palace.

 It was ‘not’ love at first sip.

-An Entire Empire Loved Turkish Coffee – And Why You Should Too
+An Empire Loved Turkish Coffee – And Why You Should Too

 What You’ll Need to Prepare Turkish Coffee

-1) Turkish-Grind Coffee.
+- Turkish-Grind Coffee.
+The first thing you’ll need is a very fine grind of coffee.
 A ‘Turkish Grind’ refers to coffee that has been ground down to a fine powder, being similar in consistency and appearance to cocoa powder.
 This type of grind is a necessity for making Turkish Coffee.
 If the grind of your coffee is any larger or coarser than powder, the coffee will erupt in the pot volcano-style, making a sticky mess of your stove – I learned this the hard way early on.
 No, you cannot use espresso ground coffee, as even that’s too large and coarse.
 Grinders at markets often have a “Turkish Grind” setting, and there are specialty grinders available that allow you to grind your coffee this finely at home.
 Conversely, you could buy this type of coffee pre-ground, with the most popular and widely available brands being from Turkey and Greece.

-4) A Gas Burner or Cooking Sand.
+- A Heat Source – Either A Gas Burner or Hot Sand.
 Street vendors and high-end Mediterranean bistros will prepare this coffee on ‘cooking sand,’ in which the temperature of the coffee is precisely controlled via how deep the barista presses the ibrik into the sand.
 Gas burners, while not as flashy, also allow similarly precise temperature control.
 Sorry electric stove owners, but this type of coffee more or less ‘requires’ the precise temperature management of a gas flame or heated sand.
 However, you ‘can’ move the ibrik on and off the heating element, and control the temperature that way.

 Preparing Turkish Coffee – General Pointers

-2) Never Boil.
+- Never Boil.
 Ever.
 Here’s Why.
-Let me be very clear on this.
 Boiling the coffee, even briefly, ruins it.
 Some guides say to spoon the foam/crema into your cup, and then to boil the remaining coffee.
-No. Just no. This will result in ruining the ‘syrupy’ texture of the coffee by destroying the consistency of the dissolved sugar in the water – imagine the watery residue left after overcooking syrup.
+No. This will result in ruining the ‘dense’ texture of the coffee by destroying the consistency of the dissolved sugar in the water – imagine the watery residue left after overcooking syrup.
 You will also ‘over extract’ the grinds, resulting in a coffee whose texture is thin, and whose flavor ranges from bland to sour or bitter, depending on how long you boiled it.

 Serving Turkish Coffee

-2) Chocolate Is “Iffy.”
+- Chocolate Is “Iffy.”
 I’m positive that there are going to be a lot of people disagreeing with me on this point, but I have ‘not’ personally enjoyed chocolate with Turkish coffee.
 That isn’t to say that they ‘ruin’ one another, just that to my palate the pairing is less than ‘ideal.’
-In my opinion, the chocolate simply gets lost in the strong flavor of the coffee, while the two tend to not really complement each other very well – since chocolate and Turkish coffee actually share a lot of the same ‘warming’ and ‘earthy’ qualities.
-However, tastes vary, so test and see yourself.
+In my opinion, the chocolate simply gets lost in the strong flavor of the coffee – which itself typically has strong chocolatey notes of its own.
+However, tastes vary, so test and see for yourself.

 Turkish Coffee